ibm-messaging/cphtestp/README.md

 You can also specify the Certificate Label that the cph client will use, so that mutual authentication takes place.
 If you leave blank, then just QM authentication will be used; in which case make sure your server channel definition specifies SSLCAUTH(OPTIONAL) and not SSLCAUTH(REQUIRED).

+The use of the MQ_TLS_SNI_HOSTNAME environment variable only works with MQ clients 9.2.1 or newer.

-The version of cph contained in this image was taken on 15th Dec 2020 and built on 64bit xLinux.
+The version of cph contained in this image was taken on 9th June 2021 and built on 64bit xLinux.
 The most up to date cph code can be found here: https://github.com/ibm-messaging/mq-cph